cjohansen/spasm/Readme.md

 The object returned from this function will be passed to the page's `render` function.

+#### render(component, data)

+A function that renders the app given the current state.
+It is passed the current page's `render` function (which, when using React, should be a React component factory), and the prepared data.

 ### `app.loadURL(url[, state])`

 Use the router to resolve the page for this URL, fetch its data, prepare it, and